 Donor governments' actual disbursements for the AIDS response in 2009 stood at US\$ 7.6 billion in 2009, a slight decrease from the US\$ 7.7 billion made available in 2008.
 These disbursements include both bilateral aid (funds disbursed directly from a donor country to a recipient country) and contributions to multilateral organizations (Figure 6.3).
 The majority of these resources went to the countries most affected by the epidemic.
 The top 20 recipients of aid account for 71% of the people living with HIV globally.
-Lowincome countries received 78% of international funds, with another 14% going to lower-middle-income countries.
+Low-income countries received 78% of international funds, with another 14% going to lower-middle-income countries.

 International assistance is crucial to sustaining the AIDS response.
 Of the 132 countries reporting HIV spending by funding source, 70 countries (53%) rely on international funds to finance 50% or more of HIV spending.
 And for the majority of the low- and middle-income countries, increasing domestic investment priority to the optimum levels is not sufficient to meet the needs of the AIDS response.
-The United States of America was the largest international

-Channels used by major donor countries for disbursing international AIDS funding in 2009 donor, accounting for 58% of all donor-government disbursements for AIDS and for 27% of the funding available for AIDS from all sources (donor governments, multilateral institutions, domestic government spending, and private and individual out-of-pocket spending).
+The United States of America was the largest international donor, accounting for 58% of all donor-government disbursements for AIDS and for 27% of the funding available for AIDS from all sources (donor governments, multilateral institutions, domestic government spending, and private and individual out-of-pocket spending).
 The United Kingdom accounted for 10% of total donor government disbursements for AIDS, and Germany and the Netherlands accounted for 5% each.